MLCL/Byblo/README.md

 To provide an intuition, here is an example:

 Take as our input corpus a balanced collection of English language text (such as Wikipedia).
 Let our entries be all unique terms in the corpus.
 We shall select the features of a base-entry as the frequency of all terms that co-occur in the corpus within a window of Â±1 terms.
 Finally, the similarity function will be Cosine, which represents the feature sets as high dimensional vectors.
-Cosine calculates the similarity as being inversely proportional to the “degree of orthogonality” of vectors.
+Cosine calculates the similarity as being inversely proportional to the degree of orthogonality between vectors.
 The thesaurus build process proceeds as follows:

  1. Tokenise the corpus, extracting a list of all unique terms.
 For each entry record occurrences of all the other entries within a window of Â±1.
 For example, if we encounter the string "the big red bus", the entry-features produced are the:big, big:the, big:red, red:big, red:bus, and bus:red.
 Note that this process is not yet covered by the provided software.